rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Before SCS is installed, Database needs to be created.
 Use the following commands to install postgres and create SCS DB

-copy install_pg.sh and create_db.sh to /root/ directory
+copy install_pgdb.sh and create_db.sh to /root/ directory
 ```
-./install_pg.sh (if services reside on separate VM)
+./install_pgdb.sh (if services reside on separate VM)

 ./create_db.sh <db name> <db_user> <db_password>
 ```